 Pascale graduated with an MBA-equivalent degree from Mannheim University in Germany and completed post-graduate coursework in journalism.
 Early in her career, she worked as a journalist in Germany for Focus Magazine, a weekly news publication, and thereafter held a role as Head of Press Department for Thyssen AG in Dusseldorf.
 After moving to the US with her husband in 1999, she worked in public relations with Thompson Financial.
 After her first children, she founded her own executive coaching and recruiting firm to work independently.

 Ellen Tolstad - Secretary

-Professionally, Ellen has worked as a software developer and enjoys camping, hiking, making cosplay costumes, road and mtn biking, especially with her two crazy dogs.
-She is looking forward to giving back to this wonderful organization through service on the board.
+Professionally, Ellen has worked as a software developer and enjoys camping, hiking, making cosplay costumes, road and mountain biking.
+She enjoys giving back to this wonderful organization through service on the board.

 Jeff grew up in Burlington Vermont within a multi-generational family of avid alpine ski racers.
 Jeff was a ski racer at Stowe’s Mount Mansfield Ski Club and competed in college as a member of the University of Vermont Ski team.
 After college Jeff moved west to Colorado where he worked for the Steamboat Ski Cooperation as both a Professional Ski Instructor and also on the special events staff hosting World Cup Alpine and Freestyle events.
 Jeff currently works as a Sr. Project Manager at W.W.
 Clyde & Co. where he is involved in the construction of large Design-Build transportation and civil construction projects.
 Jeff’s wife, Christine, is a Principal of Enyo Renewable Energy where she develops large commercial Wind and Solar projects.